joakim/q/README.md

 ## Performance

-`Q` is about twice as fast as using `Array` as a makeshift queue.
-It can't match the highly optimized [`denque`](https://github.com/invertase/denque/) and [`fast-fifo`](https://github.com/mafintosh/fast-fifo), but when size is a priority, it should be more than performant enough for most use cases.
-Not bad for ~200 bytes gzipped.
+Below are the results of benchmarks adapted from [`denque`](https://github.com/invertase/denque/) and [`fast-fifo`](https://github.com/mafintosh/fast-fifo).
+They were executed on JavaScriptCore with [`bun run`](https://bun.sh/docs/cli/run), using [`tinybench`](https://github.com/tinylibs/tinybench/), on a 2018 Mac Mini (3 GHz 6-Core Intel Core i5).

-Below are results of benchmarks adapted from those of [`denque`](https://github.com/invertase/denque/) and [`fast-fifo`](https://github.com/mafintosh/fast-fifo), executed on JavaScriptCore with [`tinybench`](https://github.com/tinylibs/tinybench/) and [`bun run`](https://bun.sh/docs/cli/run).
+According to these benchmarks, `Q` is about 2 × faster than using `Array` as a makeshift queue.
+It's not able to match the highly optimized [`denque`](https://github.com/invertase/denque/) and [`fast-fifo`](https://github.com/mafintosh/fast-fifo) libraries, but is an alternative when size is important, and it should be more than performant enough for most use cases.
+Pretty decent for 342 bytes.

-Benchmarking is not my expertise, so I can't give an explanation or analysis of the results.
+The high margin of error on the results of `Q` is notable, though the results are relatively stable across runs.
+Benchmarking is not my strong suit, so I can't really offer an explanation or analysis.
 Take it for what it is.
 YMMV, grain of salt and all that.

 #### [bench/fifo.ts](bench/fifo.ts)